jllcunha/openhab-greeair-binding/org.openhab.binding.greeair/README.md

 ## Thing Configuration

-The Air Conditioners IP address and refresh rate (in seconds) is set at time of discovery.
+The Air Conditioners IP address and refresh rate (in seconds) and network broadcast address are set at time of discovery.
 However, in the event that any of this information changes, the Air Conditioners configuration must be updated.

 ## Channels